cloudkevin/picoCTF/README.md

 ## Cryptography

 #### The Numbers
-This is another once where knowing the flag format helps us out significantly.
+This is another one where knowing the flag format helps us out significantly.
 We can see ```{ }``` which is part of our flag format, and can also see that none of the numbers are greater than 26.
 This probably means it's a simple substitution cypher.
 To solve this I wrote a pythons script that takes the alphabet and the provided numbers to print out the flag. ```python the_numbers.py```

 #### 13
 This is a caesar cipher, so just decode like any other.

 #### Easy 1
 This is vigenere cipher which we can pretty much tell by the provided table.
 To solve this one I wrote a python script ```easy1.py```

+#### caesar
+As the name implies this is another caesar cipher.
+The trick to this one is finding the correct ROT.

 ## Binary Exploitation